smattymatty/mathew-storm-site/philo_content/book/Chapter 3 - The Palace Games.md

 "I... the figures are complex, Lieutenant.
 Various obligations and—"

-Theron's hand slammed down on the table, making everyone jump.
-"I asked for a number, not excuses."
+Theron's hand came down on the table with calculated force—not rage, but precision, making everyone jump exactly as he'd intended.
+"I asked for a number, not excuses.
+Unless you'd prefer I investigate where the missing funds actually went?
+I'm sure the King would be fascinated to learn about certain... redirections."

 "Forty thousand talents," Kleomenes whispered.
 "Down from seventy thousand last quarter."